First-Time Homebuyer Savings

 - Maximum annual account deposit of $5,000 for single tax filers and $10,000 for joint tax filers

 Your account will be opened as a Single or Joint First-Time Homebuyer Savings Account.
 In order to open a Joint account, both individuals must be on the account.
-Your account can be converted from a Single to a Joint, or vice versa, one time in a calendar year.
+Your account can be converted from a Single to a Joint, or vice versa, once per calendar year.

 Down payment requirements, Private Mortgage Insurance (PMI), taxes - buying your first home may seem daunting, but it doesn't have to be.
 At Oregonians, you have a team of financial experts at your fingertips and we're here to help you.
 Together, we can come up with a financial plan to get you on track for your new home purchase.